 She has also always assumed the responsibility of educating her brother and son, making her a woman with an extremely strong heart.

 Therefore, he was able to stand up to help farmers in the war and thus gained Nicholas' admiration and affection.

 But Maria has always hoped to have the happiness of a traditional girl in her heart.
-Facing Anatole's marriage proposal, she fought with heaven and man for a long time, and she refused categorically when she realized Anatole's playboy face.
+Facing Anatole's marriage proposal, she fights with heaven and man for a long time, and she refuses categorically when she realizes Anatole's playboy face.
 But her hopes didn't end there.